 Skip to main content

-Batched transactions allows apps to perform multiple actions in one single on-chain transaction.
-If you are building a dapp, you communicate the actions to the wallet that the user performs.
+If you are building a Dapp, you communicate the actions to the wallet that the user performs.
 Instead of sending a single transaction one after the other, you can send an array of transactions, and the wallet will execute the bundle.
-ERC-5792 standarizes the communication between the App and the Wallet.

 Who is live?